How to Become a UI Designer

 There’s no single path to becoming a UI Designer—people enter the discipline from many different fields, drawing on different strengths to inform their work, from design to coding to psychology.
 But whatever your route to becoming a UI Designer, these are the steps you’ll need to take at some point.

-- Work on your own design projects to develop your design skills and experience.
+- Work on your own projects to develop your UI design skills

-- Develop a portfolio of projects to showcase your work.
+- Develop a portfolio to showcase your UI design work

 How Do I Start a Career in UI Design?